 • Limited Liability Company (OOO);

 Federal Law N 106-FZ, last amended in May 2016, governs branch and representative offices of foreign entities.
-Pursuant to the law, accreditation of branches and representative offices of foreign companies is regulated by the Federal Tax Service of the Russian Federation (FTS).
-The FTS accredits branches and representative offices of all foreign companies, except for foreign banks and foreign civil aviation companies, which are accredited by the Central Bank of Russia and the federal Aviation Service, respectively.
+Under the law, accreditation of branches and representative offices of foreign companies is regulated by the Federal Tax Service of the Russian Federation (FTS).
+The FTS accredits branches and representative offices of all foreign companies, except for foreign banks and foreign civil aviation companies, which are accredited by the Central Bank of Russia and the Federal Aviation Service, respectively.

 The FTS maintains the register of accredited branches and representative offices of foreign entities (hereinafter the “Register”).